ImahnShekhzadeh/lstm_vision/README.md

 With the flag `--use_amp`, training for `10` epochs takes about `56` s on the same hardware, i.e. there is not a huge runtime gain, but the memory consumption is only about `6.37` GB.
 The final accuracy on the train data remains the same, and the accuracy on the test data is `98.13 %`, i.e. the performance remains the same with dynamic casting to `torch.float16` enabled!

+I also tried the flag `--compile_mode` (with all modes "default", "reduce-overhead" & "max-autotune"), and noticed that the runtime slightly _increases_ when using the MNIST dataset.
+This happens, since the warmup phase, cf. [here](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), takes a long time, and after the warmup phase, the runtime epoch is comparable to no compilation.
+However, for other CV datasets (e.g. CIFAR100) and other model architectures, this might change!
+Also, please note that `torch.compile(..., full_graph=False)` has to be used, since with `full_graph=True`, since `TorchDynamo` does not allow this for RNNs/GRUs/LSTMs.